 Whether it's a bookstore, a library, or some other venue, the basic principles are the same.
 Think of it like arranging a family function.
 There's a lot to do, but none of it's too complicated.
 If you follow this step-by-step guide, you won't go far wrong.

-If you have any problems/questions, post a 'HELP' message on the board at the Yahoo Group, chances are, someone will have come across a similar situation and know how to handle it.
+If you have any problems/questions, post a 'HELP' message on the board at the Groups.io group.
+Chances are, someone will have come across a similar situation and know how to handle it.

 Remember As the event coordinator, the buck stops with YOU.
 The New Jersey Authors' Network is not responsible for any part of any event that you set up.
 You have to make sure everything's in place.

 It's your job to make sure everyone involved knows what's expected of them.
 You have the final say as to who else takes part.
 That said, you’re the team leader, not Ming the Merciless, so be polite, friendly, and clear in your communication.

 Don't be afraid to ask for help (or too proud to accept it).

 Panel/Q&A's are aimed at writers.
 After a panel discussion with up to five published writers, the moderator invites questions from the audience.

 At the end, panel members give a 60-second elevator pitch before selling their work to interested parties (see Panel Topics in Files section of the Yahoo group for examples of blurbs and panel questions).

 Meet the Author events are aimed at readers.
 Up to five published writers take part.
 They each give a ten-minute presentation, in which they share a little about themselves, why they write, and talk about a book they read which had a huge influence on them when they were young.

 After the last speaker, the coordinator invites questions from the audience, after which panel members give a 60-second elevator pitch before selling their work to interested parties.